openstack/nova/doc/source/admin/configuring-migrations.rst

    ephemeral storage in GiB is added.

-   The timeout in seconds is the instance size multiplied by the configurable parameter ``live_migration_completion_timeout``, whose default is 800.
+   The timeout in seconds is the instance size multiplied by the configurable parameter :oslo.config:option:`libvirt.live_migration_completion_timeout`, whose default is 800.
 For example, shared-storage live migration of an instance with 8GiB memory will time out after 6400 seconds.

 #. **Instance downtime**